zoppatorsk/IP-visualizer/README.md

 The user activates the select mode by clicking the crosshair button.\
 When this mode is selected the mouse position will be captured when the user left click with the mouse.\
 When user moves the mouse while the button is pressed a circle will be drawn.
 The circle radius will be calculated with the help of the [Turf.js](https://turfjs.org/) library.\
-Once the user release the mousbutton the circle will be drawn on the map as a polygon with the help of Turf.js.\
+Once the user releases the mouse button the circle will be drawn on the map as a polygon with the help of Turf.js.\
 At the same time a post request is sent to the server with the starting coordinates and the radius.\
 This data is then used sent to Redis with a request to get all the IP-addresses within the specified radius of the starting coordinates.\
 The IP-address data is then sent back to the client and with help of [deck.gl](https://deck.gl/) it is visualized on the map.